ABaldwinHunter/Meditation-Trainer/README.md

 When they press space again the following should happen:

 1. The prompt changes to “Exhale”.
-2. A count up beings to measure the length of the exhale.
+2. A count up begins to measure the length of the exhale.

 This will continue until the user has completed a specified number of breath cycles.
 After the meditation ends we will display some statistics to the user about how they did.